tanben/launchdarkly-policy-explorer/README.md

 # LaunchDarkly RBAC Policy Explorer

-This Python-based Streamlit app allows users to analyze Role-Based Access Control (RBAC) policies in LaunchDarkly, generating comprehensive operational, security, and core RBAC metrics to evaluate their management and effectiveness.
+This Python-based Streamlit app allows users to analyze LaunchDarkly Role-Based Access Control (RBAC) policies, generating comprehensive operational, security, and core RBAC metrics to evaluate their management and effectiveness.

 ## Table of Contents